naqvijafar91/cuteDB/README.md

 * uses partially full blocks to speed insertions and deletions
 * keeps the index balanced with a recursive algorithm
 * In addition, a B-tree minimizes waste by making sure the interior nodes are at least half full.
 A B-tree can handle an arbitrary number of insertions and deletions.

+### Limitations of cuteDB

+* Currently it can only be used via a single goroutine